 After all, they’ve dealt with mood swings, bloating, weight gain and cramps every month for years – even decades.
 They’ve watched their teenage daughters wrestle with puberty, and they’ve heard dire warnings about what happens in menopause.

-What many of these women don’t know, however, is that there are myriad external factors that can impact hormonal balance, making these symptoms worse!
+What many of these women don’t know, however, is that there are myriad external factors (like the chemicals found in certain plastics) that can impact hormonal balance, making these symptoms worse!

 All around us, in the air we breathe, the water we drink, and the products we use are chemicals that can change the balance of hormones in our body.
 These are called endocrine disruptors because they interrupt proper hormone function – and can lead to extremely uncomfortable symptoms.

 Let’s take a quick look at how the endocrine system functions, how endocrine disruptors change that function, and some of the most common endocrine disruptors.
 Then I’ll give you some natural strategies to avoid exposure and keep your hormone system working well — and you feeling well!

 The endocrine system is the compilation of all your body’s hormones.
 This system is responsible for regulating your body’s biological processes from the time you are conceived until you die.

 These processes include brain and nervous system development, development and function of the reproductive system, regulation of blood sugar levels, and metabolism function.

 The major components of your endocrine system are female ovaries, male testes, and the pituitary, thyroid and adrenal glands.
 Other components include the pineal gland, thymus, hypothalamus, parathyroid glands and the pancreas.

 While some of these components are major players and others are in a supporting role, all are important when it comes to proper endocrine system function.
 For a detailed overview of the endocrine system, refer to my article Understanding the Importance of a Healthy Endocrine System.